Updated: Apr 30

 As we enter the new year, one habit that may need a little attention is your snacking.
 I’m a huge fan of snacking when timed properly and when snacks are healthful.
 But studies suggest that many of us are snacking excessively and our snack habits are interfering with meal time.
 Though it may seem counter-intuitive, eating lightly at meal time and managing hunger with snacks can lead to overeating and weight gain, since granola bars and chips and other typical snacks often lack the whole food ingredients, such as fiber and protein, that help fill you up.
 Plus, these types of snacks are smaller than many meals, and therefore, you may require more to feel full (therefore driving up the calories, and possibly triggering weight gain).

 However, assuming you’re fueling up at meal time, snacking is another opportunity to nourish your body with the vitamins, minerals, and plant compounds that keep your body running well and your mind focused and sharp.
 Most of us need one or two snacks each day to stay in a healthy weight range, though you may need an additional snack if you’ve participated in a really sweaty workout.
 Lately, I’ve found some of the healthiest packaged snacks at Target—both in store and online—so I’m sharing some of my favorites to help you shop for more nutritious snacks.
 While I’m focusing on packaged snacks here, of your two snacks, I always suggest you make one a pairing of produce (either fruit or veg) and protein (think: nut butter or nuts, cheese, a boiled egg, leftover chicken, canned tuna, or Greek yogurt).
+(If you're traveling or need more snack ideas, here are my favorite healthy travel snacks.
+And if you have a sweet tooth, you're definitely gonna want to read about my favorite healthy sweet snacks!)

 If you’re the type who likes chips, check out this Cheeto alternative, made predominantly from organic chickpea flour.
 The real value here: 4 grams of protein and 3 grams of fiber for a reasonable 130 calories.
 Plant protein and fiber make it a much healthier choice than most other chips.